pan-0/BLayout/docs/DOCS.md

 ```

 ## `blnext()` vs. `blprev()`
 When should you use the one or the other?
 Given the limitations of `blprev()`, shouldn't you always use `blnext()`?
 It depends.
-Firstly, you indeed **can only use one**[^2] of the two to allocate from a single memory region.
+Firstly, you indeed **can only use one**[^3] of the two to lay out from a single memory region.
 Given that, which to pick?

 Let's assume your layouts array is `{{1, 1, 1}, {1, 2, 2}}`.
 Meaning: